Lokeswara49/Java-Spring-Boot-Learning/README.md

 1. cd to path of the application

-2. run mvnw package.
+2. run the command "mvnw package".
 This packages your application into a JAR file.
 The name of the JAR is found in the console output logs.
 It would generally look like int the format: artifactId-version.jar
 Example: DevToolsDemo-0.0.1-SNAPSHOT.jar  ().

-3. Run mvnw spring-boot:run or java -jar app_jar_name.jar
+3. Run the command "mvnw spring-boot:run" or "java -jar app_jar_name.jar"